 Finally, two major and related takeaways from Hedden are first that Florida’s alimony Statute provides that a court cannot award durational alimony if permanent alimony is appropriate (this is basic exclusion and inclusion), but a family law trial court may award both if such an award is justified by the evidence and the testimony offered.
 Fla.
 Stat. §§ 61.08(1), 61.08(7).
 Second, there exists a rebuttable (can be disputed and argued against) presumption that permanent periodic alimony is appropriate after a long-term marriage.
 Fla.
 Stat. § 61.08(4).
 A long term marriage in Florida is 17 or more years.
 Hedden touches on a controversial legal issue of whether a person in their early forties should be awarded permanent periodic alimony when they might be paid for an extended period of time greater than that contemplated by the Family Law Rules.

 Jonathan Jacobs is a Divorce Attorney In Clermont Florida, a Divorce Attorney in Orlando Florida, and helps his clients in the surrounding counties.
-For questions, you may reach out to us at 407-335-8113 or by e-mail to firstname.lastname@example.org.
+For questions about alimony, you may reach out to us at 407-335-8113 or by e-mail to firstname.lastname@example.org.
 Is alimony taxable in Florida?